BP.00.005 - Business Practice for Project Intake

 - Class 1 or Class 2 projects need no further approval; the approval of the submitting Supervising Manager is all that is required to proceed.

-- Class 3 and 4 projects must be reviewed by the Project Review Board and approved by the VP for Technology & Communication.
-In addition, Class 3 and 4 projects may require additional review and approval outside of T&C, at the discretion of the VP for Technology & Communication.
+- Class 3 and 4 projects must be reviewed by the Project Review Board and approved by the VP for Technology & Innovation.
+In addition, Class 3 and 4 projects may require additional review and approval outside of T&I, at the discretion of the VP for Technology & Innovation.

-- The PMO shall meet regularly with the VP for Technology & Communication to review submitted projects and their approval status.
+- The PMO shall meet regularly with the VP for Technology & Innovation to review submitted projects and their approval status.

 - The PMO shall note the approval in Project Repository and the project may proceed to the next phase.